-MIP-coated Eu(BTC) for fluorometric determination of Lincomycin in eggs
+MIP-coated Eu(BTC) for the fluorometric determination of lincomycin in eggs

-Lincomycin (LCM) with low ultraviolet (UV) absorption requires complex instrumental for determination.
-Here, a novel fluorometric probe based on Europium metal organic framework coated by molecularly imprinted polymers (Eu(BTC)-MIP) was fabricated for the selective determination of LCM.
+Lincomycin (LCM) has low ultraviolet (UV) absorption and thus, its determination requires complex instrumentation.
+Herein, a novel fluorometric probe based on an europium metal–organic framework coated with molecularly imprinted polymers (Eu(BTC)-MIP) was fabricated for the selective determination of LCM.
 First, highly luminescent Eu(BTC) was synthesized at room temperature.
 Then, through a simple co-polymerization process, MIPs were formed on the Eu(BTC) surface in the presence of LCM as template molecules to obtain Eu(BTC)-MIP.
-Eu(BTC) acted as supporting substrates and antennas, and the MIPs layer provided specific binding sites for LCM.
-Taking the advantages of both Eu(BTC) and MIPs, the probe had a long emission lifetime, strong fluorescence and specific recognition.
-Under optimized conditions, the probe achieved the selective determination of LCM from 10 to 100 μg/L with a detection limit (LOD) of 7.18 μg/L (S/N = 3).
-This method is more attractive because of its low cost, good selectivity, ready availability and simple manipulation without complex instrumental for determination.
-Furthermore, the probe was successfully employed to detect LCM in eggs samples with a recovery from 88.02% to 97.29% and a relative standard deviation (RSD) less than 3.46%.
-The satisfactory results demonstrated that the proposed probe based on Eu(BTC)-MIP could be used for quantitative analysis of LCM and provided great potential for LCM determination in food samples.
-Also this study provides a new perspective for the determination of weak ultraviolet absorption or non fluorescent substances without conjugated groups.
+Eu(BTC) acted as a supporting substrate and antenna, and the MIP layer provided specific binding sites for LCM.
+Due to the advantages of both Eu(BTC) and MIPs, the probe had a long emission lifetime, strong fluorescence and specific recognition.
+Under the optimized conditions, the probe achieved the selective determination of LCM in the concentration range of 10 to 100 μg L−1 with a detection limit (LOD) of 7.18 μg L−1 (S/N = 3).
+This method is attractive because of its low cost, good selectivity, ready availability and simple manipulation without the need for complex instrumentation.
+Furthermore, the probe was successfully employed to detect LCM in egg samples with a recovery in the range of 88.02% to 97.29% and a relative standard deviation (RSD) of less than 3.46%.
+The satisfactory results demonstrate that the proposed probe based on Eu(BTC)-MIP can be used for the quantitative analysis of LCM and exhibits great potential for LCM determination in food samples.
+Also this study provides a new perspective for the determination of weak ultraviolet absorption or non-fluorescent substances without conjugated groups.